 While I had an inkling that this was an auspicious creation before setting it onto the public, I did not in any way expect the results that came.
 It worked.
 It worked really, really well.
 Many of my students were writing back to me with extraordinary excitement.
 I had also presented the material to Roman Pallesits and the rest of the crew at team Pallesits Physiotheraputen.
 Roman, bless his crazy heart, immediately decided to implement this material with his patients from the broken and sedentary to high profile athletes such as Ballerines from the Vienna State Ballet.
-Over 100 clients per week each getting a healthy dose of the body awakening – aiding rehabilitation in some of these people!.
+Over 100 clients per week each getting a healthy dose of the body awakening – and many of them with extraordinarily positive results!
 The material was never created with rehab in mind but it seemed that awakening these dormant areas can have a significant impact on the body’s capacity to remedy pain and dysfunction.
 While not a miracle cure-all, it is most certainly a virtuous tool to have in the kit – especially when in the hands of people as highly proficient as Roman and his team.

 [ Roman & Craig ]